modernice/vue-fetch/README.md

 # vue-fetch

-> Centralized and reusable fetch functions for your Vue application.

 `vue-fetch` lets you define and reuse fetch composables seamlessly within your Vue apps.
 Built on top of [ofetch](unjs/ofetch).

 ## Installation